7 things you can do to stay safe online

-- Avoid easy-to-guess passwords – your name, names of people in your family, your birthday, your telephone number
+- Avoid easy-to-guess passwords, like your name, names of people in your family, your birthday, your telephone number.

-- Avoid real words – put the first few words of a rhyme together with your favourite number (e.g., maryhada3 or hickorydickory8) or use the first letters of each word in a song you like (e.g., Iw2hyh for “I want to hold your hand”)
+- Avoid real words.
+Try putting the first few words of a rhyme together with your favourite number (e.g., maryhada3 or hickorydickory8) or use the first letters of each word in a song you like (e.g., Iw2hyh for “I want to hold your hand”)

 And, even though this makes managing that long list of passwords harder, it’s also important to change your passwords frequently.

 Finished using a website?
-Log off and then quit your browser.
-On a shared or public computer, log off, clear your history in the browser and then quit.
+Sign out and quit your browser.
+On a shared or public computer, sign out, clear your history in the browser, then quit.
 For extra security, disconnect from the internet when you don’t need to be connected.